EMRBots: Use in Schools

-In March 2022, Ishani Das, a student researcher from Cupertino High School, used EMRBots to develop an Artificial Intelligence based Clinical Decision Support Tool which is available via the open-source community AI-Assist.
+In March 2022, Ishani Das, a student researcher from Cupertino High School, used EMRBots to develop an Artificial Intelligence-based Clinical Decision Support Tool which is available via the open-source community AI-Assist.

 Academic Use

 In April 2018 Bioinformatics (journal) published a study that relied on EMRBots data to create a new R package denoted as "comoRbidity".
 Co-authors on the study included scientists from Universitat Pompeu Fabra and Harvard University.
 The repositories have been used to accelerate research, e.g., researchers from Michigan State University, IBM Research, and Cornell University published a study in the Knowledge Discovery and Data Mining (KDD) conference.
 Their study describes a novel neural network that performs better than the widely used long short-term memory neural network developed by Sepp Hochreiter and Jürgen Schmidhuber in 1997.
 In May 2018 scientists from IBM Research and Cornell University have used the repositories to test a new deep architecture denoted as Health-ATM.
 To demonstrate superiority over traditional neural networks, they applied their architecture to a congestive heart failure use case.
-Additional use includes The University of Chicago creating a highly-detailed tutorial demonstrating how to use R using the repositories, University of California Merced, and The University of Tampere, Finland.
+Additional use includes The University of Chicago creating a highly detailed tutorial demonstrating how to use R using the repositories, University of California Merced, and The University of Tampere, Finland.
 Additional resources include.

 In March 2019 the repositories were used to enhance "Computationally-Enabled Medicine", a course given by Harvard Medical School.
 Further in March, scientists from multiple institutions, including Peking University, University of Tokyo, and Polytechnic University of Milan used the repositories to develop a new framework focused on medical information privacy.

 Use in Hackathons

-Researchers from Carnegie Mellon University used EMRBots data at the CMU HackAuton hackathon to create a prediction tool.
-Additional uses are available.

 EMRBots were presented at HackPrinceton 2018 organized by Princeton University.

 EMRBots were presented at TreeHacks 2019 organized by Stanford University.